lconnolly/whispersystems.org/_posts/2015-01-19-a-curve-by-any-other-name.md

 ---
-title: "Blog >> A curve by any other name"
+title: "A curve by any other name"
 layout: post
 ---